cosc2336-ds-alg/assg00/README.md

 tests.
 They should all be passing now for both test cases.
 Since you are done with the assignment, it is usually a good idea to do one final build from scratch to be sure.
 Try doing a `make clean`, and then rebuild and run the tests.
-If all tests are uncommented, and all of them are passing, then you are in good shape at this point.
+If all tests are defined, and all of them are passing, then you are in good shape at this point.

 To finish the assignment, you should create a final commit of these